 How To Use A French Press Step By Step

-Using a French press – or coffee plunger as it is also known, is very easy.
-There is nothing difficult to it.
+Using a French press – or coffee plunger as it is also known is very easy.
+There is nothing difficult about it.
 When you follow our step-by-step process, you will brew amazing French press coffee, maybe even the best that you have ever brewed!

 This is the easiest step of them all.
 Simply add a moderate amount of hot water to your press and swirl it around until you find it hot to touch.
 Once your press is hot to touch, simply discard the water.

 Some coffee lovers and coffee enthusiasts have a preference for weighting their coffee grounds.
 There is a 1:1 relationship between the whole coffee bean and the ground beans.

 If you weigh your coffee beans, you will eliminate the guess work and waste less beans.
 Also, I’ll add, your coffee will be slightly fresher as the time period between weighing your ground coffee and brewing is eliminated, and you can brew your coffee grounds straight away.